ivicj/FullStackWebApp/README.md

 - Via NuGet console, run migrations: `Update-Database`
 - Run default configuration (`IIS Express`)

-To run job manually (in order to check results) use endpoint TestJob.
-Automaticaly job is scheduled for execution every 12 hours.

 ## Project structure
 The project is divided in two applications `FullStackWebApp` (backend) and `Client` (frontend).